 There is one side effect you need to now:

 - Endpoints who are registering using TCP may need to re-register.
 Because TCP uses a sequence number to prevent the session to be stolen, this protection prevents the new server to continue the actual connection.
+So, best case scenario is using SIP through UDP.

 What is next?: Active-Active Load Balancing